Deirdre18/ecommerce-django-app/README.md

 ### Manual testing of functionality
 Manually tested login, register, add products to cart, view blogs, profile and login status, search bar.

-- Login: Wrong username and password - This was tested successfully and user will get the message "Your username or password is incorrect".
+- Login(1): Wrong username and password - This was tested successfully and user will get the message "Your username or password is incorrect".

-- Login: Wrong username and right password - Tested successfully, this will result in same message as above.
+- Login(2): Wrong username and right password - Tested successfully, this will result in same message as above.

-- Login: Right username and wrong password - Tested successfully with same message as above.
+- Login(3): Right username and wrong password - Tested successfully with same message as above.

 - Log Out: Tested successfully, user will get message "You have succesfully logged out"